Bullseye (Marvel Comics): Return

-It was later revealed that Bullseye was still barely alive as his body disappeared after the battle, but he has become an invalid due to his injuries who has to rely on a metal lung to survive.
+Bullseye's body was later stolen by Lady Bullseye and The Hand from SHIELD custody, but a botched resurrection left him an invalid who had to rely on a life support system to survive.
 To get revenge, he is revealed to be the mastermind behind Klaw, Coyote, and Ikari's actions against Daredevil.
 He is later found by the hero who defeated Ikari and Lady Bullseye.
 The warehouse where they were is subsequently destroyed, and Bullseye is nearly drowned in radioactive waste, leaving him scarred and blind.

-Bullseye would go on to have his body fully repaired by the Hand in an encounter with Elektra.
+Bullseye would go on to have his body-fully repaired by the Hand in an encounter with Elektra when he was contracted by the Assassins Guild to target Elektra's allies.

 During the "Secret Wars" storyline, Bullseye is among the villains attending the Kingpin's viewing party of the incursion between Earth-616 and Earth-1610.

 During the "Infinity Wars" storyline, Bullseye is among the villains that accompany Turk Barrett to his meeting with the Infinity Watch at Central Park.

 When Daredevil's protégé Blindspot was left blinded by the villain Muse, Matt Murdock put out a bounty on himself out of guilt, attracting the attention of Bullseye and several other supervillains.
 Daredevil beat Bullseye and then revealed that he had put the contract out in hopes of luring Bullseye, as Blindspot's condition reminded Daredevil of the murder of Karen Page.

-Hired by the Hood, Bullseye impersonates Ronin to commit crimes to ruin Hawkeye's reputation, however, Clint Barton uses Bullseye's identity and defeats the psychotic killer.
+Hired by the Hood, Bullseye impersonates Ronin to commit crimes to ruin Hawkeye's reputation.
+However, Clint Barton uses Bullseye's identity and defeats the real Bullseye.

-After the War of the Realms, Bullseye steals Dragonfang, mystical sword of the deceased Valkyrie, and uses it to mortally wound Heimdall.
+After "The War of the Realms", Bullseye steals Dragonfang, a mystical sword of the deceased Valkyrie, and uses it to mortally wound Heimdall.
 This earns him the enmity of the current Valkyrie, Jane Foster, who stops Bullseye by destroying Dragonfang.

+In Spider-Boy, Bullseye acquires a sidekick, Maka Akana / Spider-Girl, and battles Spider-Boy in the Tournament of the Open Maw.
+During the fight between Daredevil and Spider-Boy against Bullseye and Spider-Girl, Daredevil yields and reveals that Bullseye has a playing card in his glove that Spider-Boy claims will be used against Spider-Girl, causing Mist to declare Bullseye disqualified.
+Daredevil then chases after Bullseye, but stops when he reveals that Spider-Boy and Spider-Girl are going up against Mist.